 In his research, he develops model-based methods and tools to help in the design of particularly challenging types of product, especially systems that require collaboration between engineering teams of differing backgrounds and disciplines.
-For example, he currently leads the international COMPASS project, which is developing technology for engineering complex "Systems-of-Systems" that are built from pre-existing systems that might never have been designed with collaboration in mind.
-On a different scale, he leads Newcastle's research into co-modelling and co-simulation in the design of fault-tolerant embedded systems (in the DESTECS project and in our EPSRC platform grant on Trustworthy Ambient Systems).
+He leads Newcastle's research into co-modelling and co-simulation in the design of trustworthy embedded systems (in the DESTECS project and in our EPSRC platform grant on Trustworthy Ambient Systems).
+In 2011-2014 he led the international COMPASS project, developing technology for engineering complex "Systems-of-Systems" that are built from pre-existing systems that might never have been designed with collaboration in mind.
+These strands of work come together in the work that he leads on multi-modelling methods in the INTO-CPS project.

-John studied formal proof (PhD, Manchester Univ.), before joining Newcastle, where he worked on formal design techniques for avionic systems with British Aerospace in the 1990s.
+John studied formal proof (PhD, Manchester Univ.), before joining Computing Science at Newcastle, where he worked on formal design techniques for avionic systems with British Aerospace in the 1990s.
 He went on to study the potential for industrial application of formal modelling (specifically VDM) as a SERC Fellow and later as a Lecturer at Newcastle.
 He returned to the University in 2003, having established the design and validation team at Transitive, a successful SME in the embedded processor market.

-John has just completed a term as Chair of FME, the main European body bringing together researchers and practitioners in rigorous methods of systems development.
+John recently completed a term as Chair of FME, the main European body bringing together researchers and practitioners in rigorous methods of systems development.
 He is a Fellow of the BCS, and a member of the EPSRC College.
 He is a member of the ACM and IEEE.

 1. Chairman of Formal Methods Europe